autism residential school

 My son is becoming a lot more aware as he matures.
-I hope that he will get better and better so he can prove others wrong.
+I hope that he will get better and better to prove others wrong.
 But that is out of my hands.
 I have done what was best for everyone involved.
 Sometimes, your kids with special needs cannot live at home because they need to be in an environment that best for them to thrive.